hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-When an administrator adds new peers to the network you very likely want to add them without restarting the validator with a newer `--peers` parameter value.
-To add a new peer you can send the `ClientAddPeersRequest` to the `component` endpoint of your Sawtooth validator.
+When an administrator adds new peers to the network, he likely wants to connect to them without needing to restart existing validators with an updated `--peers` parameter value.
+To add a new peer, the administrator can send send the `ClientAddPeersRequest` to the `component` endpoint of your Sawtooth validator.

 The Protocol Buffers definition for this message is the following: